-SUMMARY OF CREDIT FACILITIES
+TABLE 21 SUMMARY OF CREDIT FACILITIES

-(1) The County has pledged its full faith and credit as a limited tax general obligation to the reimbursement agreements with Landesbank Hessen-Thüringen Girozentrale (Helaba) related to the letters of credit securing the Junior Lien Variable Rate Demand Sewer Revenue Bonds, Series 2001A and Series 2001B.
-See the table titled "Summary of Credit Facilities" under "General Obligation Debt Information-Credit Facilities."
+- (1) The 2013 Bonds will be refunded with proceeds of the Bonds.
+The Continuing Covenant Agreement with Bank of America Preferred Funding Corporation will terminate when the 2013 Bonds are redeemed, expected to occur on April 1, 2019. - (2) The County has pledged its full faith and credit as a limited tax general obligation to the reimbursement agreements with Landesbank Hessen-Thüringen Girozentrale (Helaba) related to the letters of credit securing the Junior Lien Variable Rate Demand Sewer Revenue Bonds, Series 2001A and Series 2001B.

-The County currently intends to keep these obligations outstanding until the stated maturity date.
+With the exception of the 2013 Bonds, the County currently intends to keep these obligations outstanding until the stated maturity date.
 However, if the County is unable to extend or replace any such credit facility, the provider of that credit facility is obligated to purchase the outstanding obligations secured thereby before that credit facility terminates.
 In that case, the County would be obligated to repay during a "term-out" period all principal of the obligations secured thereby before the stated maturity date.
 In addition, if fees for extensions or replacements of any such credit facility increase substantially or such extensions or replacements otherwise cease to benefit the County, the County may seek to refund or convert the obligations secured by that credit facility with fixed rate bonds, which may increase debt service associated with those obligations above that currently projected by the County.
-See the table above titled "Aggregate Debt Service Requirements for All General Obligation Debt of the County."
+See Table 19-"Aggregate Debt Service Requirements for All General Obligation Debt of the County."